Exploring over 700 massive quiescent galaxies at z = 2-7: Demographics and stellar mass functions: Discussion

-We also explored including errors in the simulations to better mimic observations, finding that while this changes the number densities, it cannot account for the discrepancies seen (although this pushes \shark to reasonably accurately predict the number density).
+We also explored including errors in the simulations to better mimic observations, finding that for most simulations, while this changes the number densities, it cannot account for the discrepancies seen (although this pushes \shark to accurately predict the number densities up to $z=6$).
 This highlights the difficulty in obtaining accurate number densities at all redshifts with simulations.

-A more in-depth question is whether they can produce the observed mass distribution of these massive quiescent galaxies and this is tested by the stellar mass function.
-We find that none of the simulations appears to reproduce the quiescent galaxy stellar mass function as observed in this work (or in \cite{Weaver2023}) at any redshift (although \tng is close at $z=2-5$).
-Predictions are again disparate with some simulations obtaining enough high-mass quiescent galaxies, but failing at the low-mass end, whilst others can reproduce the low-mass, but fail at the high-mass end.
-These discrepancies still hold after adding gaussian-distributed errors on simulated quantities.
-This has the effect of broadening the simulated SMFs.
+A more in-depth question is whether the simulations can reproduce the observed mass distribution of these massive quiescent galaxies and this is tested by the stellar mass function.
+We find that none of the simulations appears to reproduce the quiescent galaxy stellar mass function as observed in this work (or in \citealt{Weaver2023}) at any redshift (although \tng is close at $z=2-3$).
+Predictions are again inconsistent with some simulations obtaining enough high-mass quiescent galaxies, but failing at the low-mass end, whilst others can reproduce the low-mass, but fail at the high-mass end.
+These discrepancies still hold after adding gaussian-distributed errors on simulated quantities (this just has the effect of broadening the simulated SMFs.)

-We also see that several simulations fail to fully-reproduce the SMD of quiescent galaxies across cosmic time, but interestingly most remain within 2\sig of the observations (with the exception of \eagle), and the dramatic differences seen in the SMF are mostly washed out, with most simulations producing SMDs within 0.3~dex of each other. \eagle dramatically under-predicts, whilst \tng fails at $z>3.5$ (due to a lack of quiescent galaxies).
-Despite obtaining the closest number densities, \shark overpredicts the SMD at z>3 due to its significantly larger population of lower mass quiescent galaxies. \simba and \galform appear mostly able to reproduce the observed SMD (despite struggling with the number densities and SMFs).
+We also see that several simulations fail to fully reproduce the SMD of quiescent galaxies across cosmic time.
+Interestingly, most remain within 2\sig of the observations (with the exception of \eagle and \magneticum), and the dramatic differences seen in the SMF are mostly washed out, with most simulations producing SMDs within 0.3~dex of each other. \eagle dramatically under-predicts the SMD {at all redshifts,} whilst \magneticum significantly overpredicts it. \tng fails at $z>3.5$ due to a lack of quiescent galaxies.
+Despite obtaining the closest number densities, \shark overpredicts the SMD at $z>3$ due to its significantly larger population of lower mass quiescent galaxies. \simba and \galform appear mostly able to reproduce the observed SMD (despite struggling with the number densities and SMFs).